Why should we be interested?

 Of course, as far as motor racing fans were the concerned, the early great drivers were, and are, amongst our most treasured sporting heroes.

 In the 1970s, Australian race car manufacturers dominated the TAA Driver to Europe Formula Ford Series (a national championship), winning every year from 1970 to 1979.

 The picture shows my car leading in 1974, a Bowin P4A (see foot note).
 Running second is Paul Bernasconi in the Mawer (this could have been the first race for the car).
 The Mawer went on to win two championships with Paul in 1975, and Russell Norden later.
 Just coming into the picture is Geoff Brabham in a Bowin P6.

-First race of the year (non-series round).
-First race meeting on Dunlop slick tyres.
+First race of the year (not a TAA series round).
+First race meeting on the mandated Goodyear slick tyres.
 I gave Skello (previous owner and 1972 Champion in this car) a one off drive in exchange for an engine rebuild by Bruce Richardson.
 This is the first lap and the race is about to be red flagged.
 Skello got swamped on the re-start.
-The car never went on these tyres and their was no help from the factory (not enough knowledge in those days.
-Also terrible choice of mandated tyre for the series.)
+The car was not as competitive as it had been on the Goodyear RR12 treaded race tyres.

-There after the series changed to a road car radial tyre, beginning the dark ages for the Formula.
-At least the P4As were competitive on road radials, winning a couple of championships with John Smith and then John Wright.
+Soon thereafter the series changed to a road car radial tyre, beginning the "dark ages" for the Formula.
+At least the Bowin P4As were competitive on road radials, winning a couple of championships, with John Smith and then John Wright.